Data Privacy and Security Best Practices for Contract Management in Microsoft 365

 While these approaches are important to maintaining your organization’s security, there’s a catch.
 With many CLM vendors, your contracts and contract data are stored in the vendor’s cloud.
 And, unfortunately, most companies' analysis of potential CLM vendors starts and stops with an ISO or SOC II certificate.

 Now, if your organization has made a strategic investment in Microsoft, that changes the story.
 Microsoft invests more than $1 billion annually in security, data protection, and risk management.
-So, if your CLM vendor uses your Microsoft tenant as the central repository for all your contracts and contract data, you automatically benefit from that investment—and Microsoft’s world-class security infrastructure (not to mention the benefit of leveraging your company’s existing Microsoft tech stack, which makes everyone’s life easier).
+So, if your contract management vendor uses your Microsoft tenant as the central repository for all your contracts and contract data, you automatically benefit from that investment—and Microsoft’s world-class security infrastructure (not to mention the benefit of leveraging your company’s existing Microsoft tech stack, which makes everyone’s life easier).

 Looking Ahead: The Future of Contract Data Privacy